d-kicinski/tensor/examples/nn-planar-data/README.md

 `tensor/nn` module.
 The task is the following.
 We've been given a list of 2d points divided into 3 categories.
 What we need to do is to build a predictive model that would classify all pair points (x, y) where x and y belong to the range (-2.0, 2.0).
-The Figure below shows the mapping of given data into planar space - each category has been given a separate category.
+The Figure below shows the mapping of given data into planar space - each category has been given a separate color.

 ![test data](img/train_data.png)

-For this task, we use a model build from 2 feed-forward layers with ReLU activation after the first one.
+For this task, we use a model build from 2 feed-forward layers with ReLU activation sandwiched between them.
 The code is fairly simple so it's better to just show it.
 ```c++
 class Model {